 Venezuelan Equine Encephalitis (VEE), Eastern Equine Encephalitis (EEE), Western Equine Encephalitis (WEE), St. Louis Encephalitis (SLE), and La Crosse Encephalitis (LAC) are illnesses caused by infected mosquitoes while Powassan Encephalitis (POW) is caused by ticks.

-Arboviruses are found worldwide and the transmission period is seasonal, typically from Spring to Fall.
-Travellers involved in outdoor activities such as hiking, camping, ecotourism, and agricultural work are at greater risk.
-Persons with a weak immune system, children, and the elderly are more susceptible to the infection.
+Arboviruses are found worldwide and the transmission period is seasonal, typically from spring to fall.
+Travellers involved in outdoor activities such as hiking, camping, ecotourism, and agricultural work are at risk.
+Persons with a weakened immune system, children, and older persons are more susceptible to developing the infection.

-Most infections are asymptomatic (persons do not exhibit symptoms).
-Those who do, typically present flu-like symptoms including fever, headache, muscle pain, chills, nausea, vomiting, and general weakness within days of being bitten by an infected insect.
+Most infections are asymptomatic – persons do not exhibit symptoms.
+Those who get ill, typically present with flu-like symptoms including fever, headache, muscle pain, chills, nausea, vomiting, and general weakness within days of being exposed to the virus.
 In some patients, neurological symptoms can develop including confusion, convulsions, drowsiness, and behavioural changes.
 The illnesses can progress to inflammation of the brain, respiratory system disorders, coma, and sometimes death.
 Treatment includes supportive care of symptoms.

 Travellers should take measures to prevent mosquito and tick bites.
 There is no vaccine or preventive medication against Viral Encephalitis.

 Mosquito and tick bite prevention:

 More on tick bite prevention:

 More details on insect bite prevention.